Posted on July 6, 2016

 The only way to void an award of support is if the adult disabled child becomes “emancipated” which implies some level of independent living.
 Unfortunately, this is very rare for children with extreme cases of mental or physical disability.

-However, the possibility of emancipation indicates that a spouse could possibly ask for support for an adult disabled child by expanding the definition of disabled to include possible addiction issues or milder mental illness cases (ADD or ADHD).
+Conversely, a former spouse could possibly ask for support for an adult disabled child by expanding the definition of disabled to include possible addiction issues or milder mental illness cases (ADD or ADHD).
 No Illinois court has considered these possibilities as of this date.

-In practice, I have found that the courts will often consider that the obligation of a parent to a disabled adult child is eliminated once the adult child is receiving social security disability insurance.
-The theory was that social security disability insurance provided for the disabled child…so the parent doesn’t have to provide support.
-Your lawyer should remind the judge that the law has changed since 2016 and support extends indefinitely in the case of a disabled child.
+In practice, I have found that the courts will often consider that the obligation of a parent to a disabled adult child is eliminated once the adult child is receiving supplemental security insurance from Social Security.
+The theory is twofold: the child must be disabled if Social Security gives them money for not working and that Social Security is now providing support…so the parents should not have to provide support for the child beyond the government’s support.

 As always, in sensitive situations involving children, I recommend that the parties discuss and mediate amongst themselves before taking the matter in front of a judge.
 Cooperation and compliance regarding ongoing child support is always easier under these circumstances.